wallarm/product-documentation/docs/latest/api-discovery/api-discovery-track-changes.md

 ## View changes in API

-You can check what [changes occurred](../about-wallarm/api-discovery.md#tracking-changes-in-api) in the API within the specified period of time.
-To do that, from the **Changes since** filter, select the appropriate period or date.
+To check what changes occurred in the API within the specified period of time that, from the **Changes since** filter, select the appropriate period or date.
 The following marks will be displayed in the endpoint list:

 * **New** for the endpoints added to the list within the period.
 * **Changed** for the endpoints that have newly discovered parameters or parameters that obtained the `Unused` status within the period.
 In the details of the endpoint such parameters will have a corresponding mark.